andregrillo/cordova-iap-renewables/README.md

  - `product.introPricePeriod` - Duration the introductory price is available (in period-unit)
  - `product.introPricePeriodUnit` - Period for the introductory price ("Day", "Week", "Month" or "Year")
  - `product.introPricePaymentMode` - Payment mode for the introductory price ("PayAsYouGo", "UpFront", or "FreeTrial")
  - `product.ineligibleForIntroPrice` - True when a trial or introductory price has been applied to a subscription.
 Only available after receipt validation.
-Available only on iOS
 - `product.discounts` - Array of discounts available for the product.
 Each discount exposes the following fields:
    - `id` - The discount identifier
    - `price` - Localized price, with currency symbol